tomas-fryza/vhdl-course/labs/project/README.md

 ## Help:

-**Never, ever** use `rising_edge` or `falling_edge` to test edges of non-clock signals under any circumstances!
+* **Never, ever** use `rising_edge` or `falling_edge` to test edges of non-clock signals under any circumstances!

-In a synchronous process, the first thing to do is test the clock edge, then synchronous reset.
+* In a synchronous process, the first thing to do is test the clock edge, then synchronous reset.
 The only exception is asynchronous operations.

+* Use hierarchical design, ie. instances, top-level, etc.

 # Recommended README.md file structure